sebastianbergmann/phpunit-documentation-english/src/database.rst

 data-table, how would the Database Extension know that the column should be part of the table?

-The flat xml dataset makes a crucial assumption now, defining that the attributes on the first defined row of a table define the columns of this table.
+The flat XML dataset makes a crucial assumption now, defining that the attributes on the first defined row of a table define the columns of this table.
 In the previous example this would mean “id“, “content“, “user“ and